Image credit: http://bit.ly/2mi16Xt

 2. Anti-Inflammatory and Antibacterial Properties

-Hibiscus tea is rich in ascorbic acid, also known as vitamin C. Vitamin C is an essential nutrient required by our body to boost and stimulate the activity of your immune system
+Hibiscus tea is rich in ascorbic acid, also known as vitamin C. Vitamin C is an essential nutrient required by our body to boost and stimulate the activity of your immune system.
+Fresh or dried flower of roselle contains high quantities of Vitamin C.

 – Boosts immune system (prevents cold and flu)